 THE TRUTH: Regardless of whether the sun is shining, you should always protect your skin from the damaging UV rays of the sun.
 We could barely believe it when dermatologist Dr. Friedmann told us that 70-80% of UV rays penetrate clouds and you’re still at risk of sun damage.
 So, during the summer months, you should always use a sunscreen that’s at least SPF 30 with 5-star UVA blockers.
 Although during the winter, SPF 15 will offer enough protection, which you can find in most foundations or BB creams.
 Check out our ultimate guide to SPF, and see all the myths you thought were true!

-THE TRUTH: The myth of oily skin not needing moisturizer has to be THE most common.
-Oily skin can still be dehydrated, and if you don’t moisturize, you’ll actually trigger your skin to produce more oil, to compensate for the lack of moisture.
+THE TRUTH: The myth that oily skin doesn’t need moisturizer has to be THE most common.
+Oily skin can still be dehydrated, and if you don’t moisturize, you could actually trigger your skin to produce more oil to compensate for the lack of moisture.
 The key to balancing oily skin is to find the right moisturizer that’ll hydrate and replenish, without leaving your skin feeling greasy.
 Look for a lightweight gel or water-based formula that’s non-comedogenic, as it won’t sit heavily on your skin and block your pores.
 Find the right type of moisturizer for your skin type here.

 THE TRUTH: We’re completely obsessed with double cleansing!
-For those of you who aren’t familiar with this k-beauty trick, you basically cleanse twice: first with a cleansing oil, then with a water-based cleanser, like a foam, gel, or cream.
-Doing this means that all the dirt, SPF and oil makeup is thoroughly removed (trust us, once isn’t enough at the end of the day), and it’ll allow your other products to penetrate more deeply, maximizing their skincare powers.
+If you’re not familiar with this K-beauty trick, you basically cleanse twice: first with a cleansing oil, then with a water-based cleanser, like a foam, gel, or cream.
+Doing this means that all the dirt, SPF, oil, and makeup is thoroughly removed (trust us, once isn’t enough at the end of the day), and it’ll allow your other products to penetrate more deeply, maximizing their skincare powers.
 Here’s how to double cleanse like a pro.

 THE TRUTH: A lash lift is basically a perm for your lashes and it’ll last around eight weeks, as this is how long it’ll take for a new set of lashes to grow and replace your treated pair.
-Lash extensions, however, will last two to three weeks depending on how you care for them, and they’ll simply fall out or you can always have them professionally removed.
+Lash extensions, however, will last two to three weeks depending on how you care for them.
+Lash extensions will either fall out or you can have them professionally removed.

 THE TRUTH: A lot of people assume that spots on their booty are a form of acne.
 But it’s actually a condition called folliculitis, which is caused by wearing tight fabrics.
 The tightness of the clothing generates an occlusion of the follicles, which results in a buildup of the skin cells that line them.
 The friction from the tightness of clothing and sweat buildup creates an irritant reaction that leads to bumps, redness, and eventually marks left behind; especially if you scratch or pick at them.
 Check out our dermatologist’s guide to banishing booty spots.